2014 Kunming attack: Casualties

+Aftermath

 The Red Cross Society of China sent a team to Yunnan in the morning of 2 March to support the Yunnan Red Cross Society in assisting with rescue efforts and to provide counseling to the relatives of victims and shocked civilians.

 On 2 March, armed police patrolled the area around Kunming Railway Station.
 In the early morning, locals put flowers on the square in front of the station to mourn the dead.
 At 13:00, the Kunming Police disclosed information on two suspects, one woman and one man, according to statements of witnesses.

-In the aftermath of the attack, heavy police presence was noted in Dashuying, a low-income ghetto that houses many of Kunming's Uyghurs.
-Kunming police interrogated members of the small local Uyghur community, questioning them at gunpoint.
+In the aftermath of the attack, heavy police presence was noted in Dashuying, a low-income ghetto that houses many of Kunming's Uyghurs, and local residents were questioned by police.

 Yunnan's Communist Party Secretary Qin Guangrong said on 4 March that he had targeted sufficient resources to help the victims, who would not have to bear medical costs.
 Emergency services had processed the injured, and compensation arrangements were being discussed.
 Qin said that the absence of clear threat up to that point meant terrorism prevention had not been a high priority in Yunnan.
 He admitted to inadequacies in resources, policing and intelligence gathering.

-Attackers

-On 3 March the Ministry of Public Security announced that police had arrested three suspects and said that an eight-person terrorist group was responsible for the attack, the leader of which was named Abdurehim Kurban.
-Voice of America, a broadcaster overseen by the U.S. Agency for Global Media, an agency of the United States government, claimed that there had been scant information from official sources as to the identities, or even evidence that the attackers were Uyghurs.